-Since Edinburgh is a popular place to fly into, this would be one of the more convenient road trips from Edinburgh, especially if you’re short on time!
+Since Edinburgh is a popular place to fly into and rent a campervan, this would be one of the more convenient road trips from Edinburgh, especially if you’re short on time!

 This isn’t a long driving road trip in Scotland, but your time will be taken up with all the awesome sightseeing you’ll have to do.